mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

   - myblog.com/posts/third-post

   `index.md` just makes things cleaner in a folder.
 Allows me to group a post and its images in a directory.
-- **_index.md** allows us to add frontmatter to a directory.
+- **_index.md** allows us to add metadata (frontmatter) to a directory.
 It's not a post.
 But just information to Hugo so it knows how to render a list page.
 Example if I had:

  ```
   content